er5bus/python-supervisor-nginx/README.md

 The combination of uWSGI with Nginx is a [common way to deploy Python web applications like Flask and Django](http://flask.pocoo.org/docs/1.0/deploying/uwsgi/).
 It is widely used in the industry and would give you decent performance. (*)

-### * Note on performance and features

-If you are starting a new project, you might benefit from a newer and faster framework based on ASGI instead of WSGI (Flask and Django are WSGI-based).

-You could use an ASGI framework like:

-* [**FastAPI**](https://github.com/tiangolo/fastapi) (which is based on Starlette) with this Docker image: [**tiangolo/uvicorn-gunicorn-fastapi**](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker).
-* [**Starlette**](https://github.com/encode/starlette) directly, with this Docker image: [**tiangolo/uvicorn-gunicorn-starlette**](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker).
-* Or any other ASGI framework with this Docker image: [**tiangolo/uvicorn-gunicorn**](https://github.com/tiangolo/uvicorn-gunicorn-docker).

-FastAPI, or Starlette, would give you about 800% (8x) the performance achievable with this image (**tiangolo/uwsgi-nginx**).
-[You can see the third-party benchmarks here](https://www.techempower.com/benchmarks/#section=test&runid=a979de55-980d-4721-a46f-77298b3f3923&hw=ph&test=fortune&l=zijzen-7).

-Also, if you want to use new technologies like WebSockets it would be easier (and *possible*) with a newer framework based on ASGI, like FastAPI or Starlette.
-As the standard ASGI was designed to be able to handle asynchronous code like the one needed for WebSockets.

 ## How to use

 * You shouldn't have to clone the GitHub repo.
 You should use it as a base image for other images, using this in your `Dockerfile`: